jguhlin/sfasta/README.md

 * Dual level ID Index
 * Everything stored as sequence streams (for better compression).

-If you need different hardware ssupport, open an issue.
+If you need different hardware support, open an issue.
 There are SIMD support for other architectures that could be implemented.

 While the goals are random-access speed by ID query, and smaller size, I hope it can become a more general purpose format.
-Currently it makes extensive use of bitpacking, as well as ZSTD compression.
-It supports others, which could be used for archival purposes (such as xz compression).
-It is a work in progress, but is ready for community feedback.
-Because the goals are not simple decompression, this part of the code is not-optimized yet, and is much slower than zcat or other tools.
+It supports other compression algorithms, which could be used for archival purposes (such as xz compression).
+This is a work in progress, but ready for community feedback.
+Because the goals are not simple decompression, this part of the code is not-optimized yet, and is much slower than zcat and other tools.
 This will be remedied in the future.

 ## Note
 This has taken a few years of on again, off again development.
 FORMAT.md and other files are likely out of date.